dtaht/blog-cerowrt/content/post/lab_setup_woes.md

 from anywhere in the network.

 I had *zero* idea wtf was going on.
 I rebooted everything.
-The backup router did not supply a route to itself via babel (although it has a ssh key on it from the master server, I couldn't get to it without that route)
+The backup router did not supply a route to itself via babel. (although it has a ssh key on it from the master server, I couldn't get to it without that route)

-I rebooted everything again.
+I rebooted everything again...
 I twiddled with dns everywhere.
-After an hour of fiddling... things started to work.
+After an hour of fiddling... and for no apparent reason... things started to work.

 Why did it go to hell in the first place?
 No freaking idea.
 In retrospect I should have done a bit more diagnostics (maybe we had a power flicker